eumlab/Audiobus/README.txt

     different timeline (e.g. moving between Remote IO input and Audiobus audio).
   - Fixed a logic error in the mixer/syncer unit.
-  - Addressed scenario where an input port is connected to an output port of the same app (when allowsMultipleInstancesInConnectionGraph is set):
+  - Addressed scenario where an input port is connected to an output port of the same app (when allowsConnectionsToSelf is set):
     ABInputPortReceiveLive will now return silence if this is the case, and the ABInputPortAttributePlaysLiveAudio flag, if set on the input port, will be hidden from the output port in order to prevent output muting